systemseed/falcon/docs/api.rst

 Falcon will be return the response with pagination data, but if you want to use ``page`` or ``item_per_page`` in your request you should configure **exposed options** in you **pager options**.

-In Falcon, we have enhanced pagination support for REST Views (via patch).
+In Falcon, we have enhanced pagination support for REST Views (`via patch <https://www.drupal.org/project/drupal/issues/2982729>`_).

 Example request::